List of UK Independent Singles Chart number ones of 2005

 The UK Indie Chart is a weekly chart that ranks the biggest-selling singles that are released on independent record labels in the United Kingdom.
 The chart is compiled by the Official Charts Company, and is based on both physical and digital single sales.
-During 2005, at least 28 singles reached number one.
+During 2005, at least 37 singles reached number one "Out of Touch" started its peak during 2004.

 The biggest-selling indie hit of 2005 was "Axel F" by Crazy Frog, which sold more than 525,000 copies by the end of the year and topped the UK Singles Chart for four consecutive weeks.
 Other high-selling indie hits included "JCB" by Nizlopi, which sold over 295,000 singles despite being available for only 20 days, and "I Bet You Look Good on the Dancefloor", the debut single from Arctic Monkeys, which sold over 174,000 copies and reached number one on the UK Singles Chart in its first week of release.

-At least six acts managed to top the UK Indie Chart with two different singles.
-They were: The Killers, Uniting Nations, The Rakes, Bloc Party, Paul Weller and Babyshambles.
-Kaiser Chiefs and Feeder were the only acts to reach number one with three different singles each.
+At least eight acts managed to top the UK Indie Chart with two different singles.
+They were: The Killers, Uniting Nations, The Rakes, Bloc Party, Paul Weller, Babyshambles, Kaiser Chiefs and The White Stripes.
+Feeder were the only act to reach number one with three different singles.